One of IMPLAN’s many uses is to simply quantify the impact of a given industry on its local economy—not a specific firm, but an entire sector.

 Regarding economic contributions, the study found that nonprofit organizations in California...

-- ...recieve nearly $2 billion in grants from California foundations each year.
+- Receive nearly $2 billion in grants from California foundations each year

 Regarding the role of nonprofit organizations in the workforce, the study found that nonprofits...

-While these headlining figures are compelling enough, one of the most interesting elements of the study is the depth in which the researchers could view the effects of the sector’s spending.
-The economic ripple effects of their collective $132 billion in direct goods and services are captured in Indirect and Induced Effects as the study tracks the monies spent by nonprofits and their employees throughout the larger economy.
+While these headlining figures are compelling enough, one of the most interesting elements of the study is the detail with which the researchers were able to examine the effects of the sector’s spending.
+The economic ripple effects of their collective $132 billion in direct goods and services are captured in their study's indirect and induced effects as the study tracks the monies spent by nonprofits and their employees throughout the larger economy.

-While the study states that California’s nonprofit sector is sometimes perceived as being “too small to matter”, many of its findings suggest the opposite.
+While the study states that California’s nonprofits sector is sometimes perceived as being “too small to matter”, many of its findings suggest the opposite.

-Nonprofits organizations are always looking for ways to increase their funding.
-To learn how your organization can do just that, download the white paper 3 Steps to Increase Your Nonprofit's Funding.
+Nonprofit organizations are always looking for ways to increase their funding.
+To learn how your organization can do just that, download the white paper, 3 Steps to Increase Your Nonprofit's Funding.